-When choosing your menu the default position should always be to choose vegetarian or vegan options because just one meal of beef or lamb has the same footprint as eight months' worth of chickpea based meals.
-Food requirements should always be planned carefully and efficiently to avoid unnecessary wastage.
-You should use the University Catering Service or one of the Preferred Suppliers who are very experienced in this area.
+- When choosing your menu the recommended default position is to choose vegetarian or vegan options.
+This is because just one dinner of beef or lamb has the same footprint as eight months' worth of chickpea based dinners. - Food requirements should be planned carefully and efficiently to avoid unnecessary wastage. - The University Catering Service and the Preferred Suppliers are very experienced in this area.